The early days of a new blog, podcast, or video channel are actually a sort of magical time.

 Give them a way to stay in touch by offering a smart email subscription that delivers plenty of value.

 You’re not going to get a zillion visitors in the early days.
-But if you can spark and maintain solid relationships with the ones you do get, you’ll start to pick up momentum.
+But if you get good at meeting deadlines so that you consistently serve the ones you do get, you’ll start to pick up momentum.

 #2: Answer the right questions